Night Without Stars: Production

-It was shot at Pinewood Studios with sets designed by the art director Alex Vetchinsky.
+It was shot at Pinewood Studios with sets designed by art director Alex Vetchinsky and costumes by Pierre Balmain.

 Producer Hugh Stewart called the film "quite stylish" but was unhappy with the casting:

 The central character was a man who was going blind, and resentful of this fact – prickly and awkward, but nevertheless one should see the charm.
 And I wanted David Niven to play this.
 And Richard Hamer who was in charge of the theatres at that time, 1946, said, "Niven?
 He's finished!" ...
 And I had David Farrar.
 Well David Farrar was a very capable sort of actor, but totally wrong for this particular part, the film didn't do particularly well.

 Critical reception

 The Monthly Film Bulletin wrote: "Night Without Stars seems uncertain of its purpose: the first half, handled at a very slow pace, is a fairly simple love story with overtones of mystery; the second provides a solution to a rather tame problem.
 As the love story is unconvincing and the mystery slight, the film's fundamental defect is shortage of material.
 But even with this plot, and with dialogue of the most stilted kind, director and players might have done more than they have, Night Without Stars is lacking in form or style (a symptom of this is the strange use of loud background music played indiscriminately over the most trivial happenings on the screen) and is tediously acted by players who give the utmost weight to the clichés of the dialogue."

 The Radio Times Guide to Films gave the film 3/5 stars, writing: "David Farrar is virtually blind and retires to the Riviera where he falls in love with Nadia Gray.
 Then he tangles with murderers, blackmailers and forgers when he discovers she is the widow of a resistance fighter.
 He's pushed off a cliff which forces him to get his sight restored and – very smart this – return to the Riviera still claiming to be blind so that he can trap the dirty rotters."

 Leslie Halliwell called the film an "enervated romantic melodrama."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "mediocre", writing: "Humourless, rather incredible mystery-drama."